Book Now

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

 Ghandruk Village lies in the western region of Nepal.
-The trek to Ghandruk village is popular among the people in recent years due to the several reasons.
-Some of the reasons on why you should trek to Ghandruk village are:
+The trek to Ghandruk village has been popular among the people in recent years due to several reasons.
+Some of the reasons why you should trek to Ghandruk village are the following:

 • Time Constraints: Many people only have a short amount of time in Nepal and cannot afford to make lengthier treks.
 The Ghandruk Trek provides a brief but gratifying Himalayan experience without taking too much time away from other vacation plans.